Szentlőrinc

 Szentlőrinc (Selurinac, Selovrenac, Selurac, Selurince, Selerenac) is a town in Baranya county, Hungary.
 The current mayor of Szentlőrinc is Péter Koltai, who is independent, and all the members of the municipal council are also independent.

 Demographics

 According to a 2023 report, the population is 6,042 with 2,548 dwellings.
-According to the Census from 2022, the majority of the population is Hungarian at 88.9%, with minorities of German (2.6%), Gypsy (2.4%), and Croatians (1.0%).
+According to the Census from 2022, the majority of the population is Hungarian at 88.9%, with minorities of German (2.6%), Romani (2.4%), and Croatians (1.0%).
 The majority religion is Roman Catholic with 34.5% and 15.4% said they belong to a church.

 Sport

 The association football club Szentlőrinc SE, currently competing in the Nemzeti Bajnokság III, are based in the town.